Carolyn Vachani RN, MSN, AOCN

 Rates are much higher among persons over the age of 65 (68 for every 100,000 people).
 NHL occurs more often in whites than in blacks, and it is more common among men than women.

-Because no one knows exactly what causes Hodgkin's disease, there are no specific steps anyone can take to prevent it.
-The factors that increase risk are generally not things that can be avoided, making it difficult to decrease risk in people affected by these viruses/bacteria and immune syndromes.
+Because no one knows exactly what causes NHLs, there are no specific steps anyone can take to prevent it.
+The factors that increase risk are generally not things that can be avoided, making it difficult to decrease risk in people affected by these viruses, bacteria, and immune suppression.

 Unfortunately, there is no screening test available for NHLs.
 Because there are so many different types of NHLs, it would be difficult to develop a single effective test that could screen for all types.

-Oftentimes, the first sign of NHL is the swelling of lymph nodes, but the symptom is easily ignored because the enlargement can be painless in many cases.
+Oftentimes, the first sign of NHL is the swelling of lymph nodes, but this symptom is easily ignored because the enlargement in many cases is painless.
 Only about 20% of patients have systemic symptoms (symptoms throughout the body).
 When they do occur, symptoms include: persistent fever, drenching night sweats, or weight loss.
 These are sometimes referred to as "B symptoms".
-Other symptoms may include fatigue, itching, and alcohol intolerance.
+Other symptoms may include fatigue, itchy skin, and alcohol intolerance.

 Because there are so many forms of NHL that can involve all different organs, signs and symptoms can vary depending on the areas of the body that are affected.
 For instance, MALT lymphoma affects the stomach lining and can cause nausea, vomiting, and abdominal pain.
 Cutaneous T-cell lymphoma affects the skin and can cause redness, itching, or raised patches on the skin.